 Choose your role

-One of the great things about the training industry is the diversity of the roles within it.
-Trainers, project managers, sales people, logistics coordinators, e-learning content developers - the list goes on.
-People often define themselves by their job - 'I'm a trainer' or 'I work in sales' - but for many people, switching to a different job in the same industry can be rewarding, stimulating and exciting.
+One of the great things about the L&D sector is the diversity of the roles within it.
+People often define themselves by their job, but for many people, switching to a different job in the same sector can be rewarding, stimulating and exciting.

 A better job doesn’t have to mean promotion

-And that doesn't just mean promotion - in fact, there are many times when promotion doesn't work.
-Someone who is a great training sales person may be totally out of his or her depth if promoted to sales management - because managing sales people isn't about sales or selling, it's about how you get the best from people.
-Likewise a great trainer may not make a great training manager - being able to deliver terrific courses doesn't mean that you'll be able to handle the daily turmoil and stress of managing dozens of people.
+And that doesn’t just mean promotion – in fact, there are many times when promotion doesn’t work.
+Someone who is a great L&D salesperson may be totally out of his or her depth if promoted to sales management – because managing salespeople isn’t about sales or selling, it’s about how you get the best from others.
 No, sometimes the best moves are not upwards, they are sideways.

-The idea isn't as wild as it sounds - and, in many circumstances has a great deal of merit, for both the individual and the employer.
-For the employer, the cost of replacing a person when he or she leaves can be high - moving people within the same company costs less.
-It also ensures that the expertise which the person has gained while working in the business stays within the business (albeit in a different role) - giving a better return on the investment in the person.
-It also helps employers to keep employees stimulated and productive for longer - and who knows, that so/so trainer could actually be a star salesperson waiting to be born.
+The idea isn’t as wild as it sounds – and, in many circumstances, has a great deal of merit for both the individual and the employer.
+For the employer, the cost of replacing a person when he or she leaves can be high – moving people within the same company costs less.
+It also ensures that the expertise which the person has gained while working in the business stays within the business (albeit in a different role) – giving a better return on the investment in the person.
+It also helps employers to keep employees stimulated and productive for longer – and who knows, that so/so instructional designer could actually be a star L&D consultant waiting to be born.

 Be proactive and positive about a different role